For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Become a takeaway delivery driver

 Do you have some free hours in the evenings?
-If you've got some form of transport to get around, getting a part-time job as a delivery driver can be a great way to earn a bit of extra cash.
-You'll probably even get free meals out of it!
+If you have some form of transport to get around, getting a part-time job as a delivery driver can be a great way to earn extra cash.
+You might even get free or discounted meals out of it!

-Even if you don't have a car, companies like Deliveroo have started hiring staff to do deliveries by bike.
-You could earn up to £120 a day!
+Even if you don't have a car, companies like Deliveroo allow people to do deliveries by bike or scooter.

 8. Special offers on takeaway menus

-Keep your eyes open for special offers coming through your letterbox.
-If you live in a student area, you'll probably receive tons of takeaway menus every week.
+Look out for special offers coming through your letterbox.
+If you live in a student area, you'll probably receive tons of takeaway menus.

-Before you throw them away, see if there are any good offers available.
+Before you throw them away, see if there are any good offers.
 Some companies offer a different deal each day, including freebies for spending over a certain amount (e.g. free prawn crackers with orders over £10).

-When placing your order, make sure you ask about deals and double-check the prices if you're ordering online.
+When placing your order, ask about deals and double-check the prices if you're ordering online.
 Unsurprisingly, they're not always automatically added.

-Also beware that sometimes the special offers don't actually work out cheaper (this is rare, but it can happen!).
+Be careful, though, as there's a risk the special offers won't work out cheaper (this is rare, but it can happen!).
 Always do the maths before placing your order.

 9. Check for student discounts